Ah, the classic hoop. So timeless, stylish and easy to make yourself. Skip the store-bought version and make your own with this quickie tutorial.

 Hammer the lower central point of your hoop, and repeat in full for second hoop.

-Note: If you're not sure how to find the central point of your hoop, remember that the tail, not the loop, will pass through your ear, so the loop will be just to the side of the upper central point.
+If you're not sure how to find the central point of your hoop, remember the tail — not the loop — will pass through your ear, so the loop will be just to the side of the upper central point.

 Once you've got a basic pair of hoops in your arsenal, start branching out into different styles.
 Experiment with beads, change the look of the metal by oxidizing your wire using liver of sulphur (take care to follow the manufacturer’s instructions), play with the shape: these hoops are your oyster.